sampsyo/home/_drafts/fpgaabstraction.md

 If computational FPGAs are accelerators for a particular class of algorithmic patterns, there’s no reason to believe that today’s FPGAs are the ideal implementation of that goal.
 A new category of hardware that beats FPGAs at their own game could bring with it a fresh abstraction hierarchy.
-The new software stack should dispense with the legacy connection to circuit emulation and, with it, the RTL abstraction.
+The new software stack should dispense with the entanglement with FPGAs’ circuit emulation legacy and, with it, their RTL abstraction.